Tochukwu88/graphql-server/README.md

 > to avoid errors make sure the database credentials in the .env matches the ones in the docker compose file

-> if you intend to use the postgres/redis that docker compose spins up make sure no instance of postgres/ redis is currently running on your system else the application will attempt to connect with that
+> if you intend to use the postgres that docker compose spins up make sure the port is different that which your local postgres server runs else prisma will attempt to connect with that

+    cd into the app directory

+to spin up postgres with docker compose

-    docker compose up
+    docker compose up -d --build

+install dependencies

+    yarn install

+generate and migrate tables to db

+    npx prisma generate

+    npx prisma migrate dev --name init

+start application

+    yarn run start:dev

 **Usage**